fairbanksio/tiles-client/README.md

 #### Nginx

 The following is an Nginx configuration block for both frontend and backend:
+_This section may not apply when deployed via kubernetes_
 ```sh
 server {
     listen               443  ssl;